|

 One of the main cons of natural quartz, in particular, is that it is a highly porous stone, meaning it will absorb all liquid if it is not properly maintained and sealed.

 Manufactured quartz, however, is harder to stain and easier to clean.
-On the flip side, it does not tolerate significant direct heat.
+However, it does not tolerate significant direct heat.

 Marble Countertop